pahiggins/mediumish-api/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See 'Deployment' for notes on how to deploy the project on a live server.

-In your terminal, run the following commands:
+In your terminal, run the following commands from the project root:

 1. git clone https://github.com/pahiggins/BE2-NC-Knews.git
 2. cd BE2-NC-Knews